 This document covers the HTTP REST API exposed by ctrl-exec-api, the OpenAPI specification, and the live spec generator that augments the spec with discovered host and script data.

 For installation and configuration of the API server, see INSTALL.md.
-For the agent-side wire format (the mTLS protocol between ctrl-exec and agents), see DEVELOPER.md.
+For the agent-side wire format (the mTLS protocol between dispatcher and agents), see DEVELOPER.md.

 Overview